jnraine/maven-vault-plugin-example/README.md

 ## A note on push vs pull

 Once code is out of the JCR and stored locally, I find it best to edit on the filesystem and push to the JCR instead of via CRXDE Lite.
-Pulling code is an involved process and may bring over content you did not intend on commiting.
+Pulling code is an involved process and may bring over content you did not intend to commit.